pixelbutterfly/vertex_color_stylizer/README.md

 * All functions work in any viewport mode on the selected objects or (in edit mode) on the selected faces.
 * Stylize, Harden, and Randomize Colors (hard) require face corner vertex colors to work.
 * Operations work on the currently selected color attribute.
 If it looks like nothing's happening, check that you're rendering the right color attribute.
+* Blend modes respect the alpha value.
+Use an alpha of 1 to get full intensity blend strength.

 ## Installation
 * Get the latest vertexColorStylizer.py release in: https://github.com/pixelbutterfly/vertex_color_stylizer